 South Gwent Ramblers

-A local walking group that organises guided walks to suit all types of walker from those who like a leisurely stroll to people who want to spend a day in the mountains.
+This local walking group organises guided walks to suit all walkers - from those who like a leisurely stroll to people who want to spend a day in the mountains.

 There are walks every Sunday throughout the year and mid-week in the evening during the summer months.